 - The address value is displayed at the beginning of a frame.
-The write address is displayed in green and the read address is in yellow. - W/R bit is represented by (W) and (R), followed by the address value. - The data value is displayed in white. - A red point at the end of a segment indicates there is not enough space on the display to show the complete content of a frame, and some content is hidden, such as 0x40.
+The write address is displayed in green and the read address in yellow. - W/R bit is represented by (W) and (R), followed by the address value. - The A after a data or address byte represents ACK (acknowledgment), and A indicates no acknowledgment. - The data value is displayed in white.